ncagle/DNS-over-HTTPS/Trust-On-First-Use.md

 The TOFU concept could help people avoid `--insecure` for most common cases and thus make the subsequent transfers to that site done securely.
 Today we tell the users "don't use -k, get the cacert, put it somewhere and then use `--cacert` in the future when you use that site".
 This concept could do that job for them.

+## Weakness

+The strongest argument against this feature is probably that it risks pushing people to replace `-k` with `--tofu` and thus still perform insecure transfers too often.
+Trust On First Use is not replacing "proper" TLS usage.

 ## For all TLS based transfers

     curl https://example.com